Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Pysonics/Psionic Powers.md

 hour.
 (No Fortitude save is necessary to avoid gaining the negative level permanently.)

+### Augment
-**Augment:** You can manifest this power in one or both of the following ways.
+You can manifest this power in one or both of the following ways.

 1\.
 For every 2 additional power points you spend, this power's save DC